SopaXorzTaker/classic-server/README.md

     "file": "<to save the map, please specify the path to save the map in>" },

-  "heartbeat_url": "<heartbeat url, you will need to change that for Minecraft.net instead of ClassiCube>" }
+  "heartbeat_url": "<Classicube heartbeat by default, change if needed>" }
 ```